Rangisal/Election_Analysis/README.md

 - The winner of the election was Diana with 272,892 total votes with 73.8% as a percentage.

-How many votes were cast in this congressional election?
-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Which county had the largest number of votes?
-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+# Election Audit Results by County

+- The Counties were
+  - Jefferson
+  - Denver
+  - Arapahoe

+- The vote turnout for each County
+  - Jefferson received 10.5% of the vote with total of 38,855
+  - Denver received 82.8% of the vote with total of 306,055
+  - Arapahoe received 6.7% of the vote with total of 24,801

+- The County with largest vote turnout was Denver with total of 306,055 and 82.8% as a percentage.